eltoroit/LDS_Interview/interview.md

 **EL TORO:** Ok, let's take a different approach.
 Open up the developer console and execute this query `SELECT FirstName, LastName, AccountId, Account.Name, Account.Website, Birthdate, OtherPhone, Description FROM Contact LIMIT 1`.
 When you execute it, how many rows are shown?

 **READER:**  Just one, but this does not sound right, there are two objects.
-This could be the developer console rendering it like that.
+This could be the developer console rendering it just like that.

 **EL TORO:** I understand your confusion.
 It's a weird behaviour in Salesforce.
 Let's take a different approach.
 In the developer console, open the Execute Anonimous window and execute this code